-e below documents electronically (in pdf format and with the correct file Secretary at secretary@vsmr.org.
-This completed an Application.pdf). d signed Residency Credentials Submission form (Filename: A credentials sub- (http://www.vsmr. ission fee payable via PayPal on the College website rg) of 72 weeks of sp of independent st of 400 canine or 3 experiences and idency Training Program MasterLog documenting successful completion rts medicine and rehabilitation, 22 weeks of specialty practice, 36 weeks dy, and 26 weeks of individual rotations.
-Documentation of management 00 equine clinical cases and completion of all required clinical kills.
-Reporting of 250 hours of seminar and continuing education name: Master Log.xls). rehabilitation for v letter indicating u eviewed, hypothesis-driven publication in the field of sports medicine or nich the applicant is first author.
-If the manuscript is not yet in print, then a conditional acceptance of the manuscript by the journal editor needs to be with an electronic copy of the manuscript.
-(Filename: Manuscript.pdf).
-Veterinary Sports mentor for the ap applicant's expert sports medicine a Immendation from an active diplomate of the American College of Medicine and Rehabilitation who served as a program supervisor or icant during their Residency Training Program and is able to verify the se and time commitment to clinical cases involving canine or equine d rehabilitation.
-This letter of recommendation should be addressed to immittee" and forwarded electronically (in pdf format) to the College cary@vsmr.org. have sufficient ex mmendation from active diplomates of ABVS-recognized colleges who erience working with the applicant to verify the applicant's expertise and o clinical cases involving canine or equine sports medicine and College Secretary wit and Residency Comr wledgement of receipt of your submitted credential materials from the in 14 days of submission.
-You will then be notified by the Credentials ttee regarding the acceptance of your credential materials for the College mination at least 120 days prior to the examination. submission: I herek Rehabilitation for exa fee.
-I also hereby ag examination, the Boa quired to sign the following agreement at the time of credentials apply to the American College of Veterinary Sports Medicine and hination in accordance with its rules and herewith enclose the application see that, prior to or subsequent to my sitting the board-certification of Directors may investigate my standing as a veterinarian, including my ag with the standards and ethics of the profession.
-Signature Date (month/day/year)
+Please submit all of the below documents electronically (in pdf format and with the

+COI rrect file names) to the College Secretary at secretary@vsmr.org.
+This completed and signed Residency Credentials Submission form.
+A credentials submission fee of \$350 (US); payable via PayPal on the College website A copy of your Residency Training Program master log documenting successful completion of 72 weeks of sports medicine and rehabilitation, 22 weeks of specialty practice, 36 weeks of independent study, and 26 weeks of individual rotations.
+Documentation of management of 400 canine or 300 equine clinical cases and completion of all required clinical experiences and skills.
+Reporting of 250 hours of seminar and continuing education requirements.
+One original peer-reviewed, hypothesis-driven publication in the field of sports medicine or rehabilitation for which the applicant is first author.
+If the manuscript is not yet in print, then a letter indicating unconditional acceptance of the manuscript by the journal editor needs to be included together with an electronic copy of the manuscript.
+One letter of recommendation from an active diplomate of the American College of Veterinary Sports Medicine and Rehabilitation who served as a program supervisor or mentor for the applicant during their Residency Training Program and is able to verify the applicant's expertise and time commitment to clinical cases involving canine or equine sports medicine and rehabilitation.
+Two letters of recommendation from active diplomates of ABVS-recognized colleges who have sufficient experience working with the applicant to verify the applicant's expertise and time commitment to clinical cases involving canine or equine sports medicine and rehabilitation.